-R. F. D. 2, Box 156, DeRidder, La., June 27th.- Dear Bro.,-Your letter, the first to me, brought also the first copy of the O. P. A. that I have ever seen.
+R. F. D. 2, Box 156, DeRidder, La., June 27th.-Dear Bro.,-Your letter, the first to me, brought also the first copy of the O. P. A. that I have ever seen.
 I have had a short, personal meeting with Bros.
 Harper, King and Park-of those whose names are in this sample copy.
 I feel that I once knew "Tom" Wright both well and favorably.
 Would love to meet him again.
 You suggest that I write on some subjects that would be timely, if well written.
 Child or family training is most extensively ignored.
 It appears to have been little taught and really less practiced.
-If I have the token given in creation,-hair, natural, uncut a "hobby," that has been it.
-How clearly fundahair.
-"Covered" (v.
-13) consists in having mental it is!
-How needless to devote our lives
+If I have a "hobby," that has been it.
+How clearly fundamental it is!
+How needless to devote our lives to repairing a waste which was itself so sinful.